grzesiek-galezowski/tdd-ebook/manuscript/090_How_to_start.md

 Start from the end
 ------------------

 This is a technique that I suggest to people that seem to have absolutely no idea how to start.
 I got it from Kent Beck’s book Test Driven Development by Example.
 It seems funny at first glance, but I found it quite powerful at times.
-The trick is to write the Statement "backwards", i.e. starting with what the Statement asserts to be true (in terms of the *GIVEN-WHEN-THEN* structure, we would say that we start with our *THEN* part).
+The trick is to write the Statement "backwards", i.e. starting with what the result verification (in terms of the *GIVEN-WHEN-THEN* structure, we would say that we start with our *THEN* part).

-This works, because many times we are quite sure of what the outcome of a behavior should be, but not quite so sure of how to get there.
+This works well when we are quite sure of what the outcome of a behavior should be, but not quite so sure of how to get there.

 ### Example

-Imagine we are writing a class for granting access to a reporting functionality.
+Imagine we are writing a class containing the rules for granting or denying access to a reporting functionality.
 This reporting functionality is based on roles.
 We have no idea what the API should look like and how to write our Statement, but we do know one thing: in our domain the access can be either granted or denied.
 Let's take the first case we can think of -- the "access granted" case -- and, starting backwards, begin with the following assertion:

 ```csharp
 //THEN